Pennsylvania: Climate

 Summers are generally hot and humid.
 Moving toward the mountainous interior of the state, the winter climate becomes colder, the number of cloudy days increases, and snowfall amounts are greater.
 Western areas of the state, particularly locations near Lake Erie, can receive over 100 in of snowfall annually, and the entire state receives plentiful precipitation throughout the year.
 The state may be subject to severe weather from spring through summer into autumn.
-Tornadoes occur annually in the state, sometimes in large numbers, such as 30 recorded tornadoes in 2011; generally speaking, these tornadoes do not cause significant damage.
+Tornadoes occur annually in the state, sometimes in large numbers, such as 30 recorded tornadoes in 2011; violent tornadoes, however, are rarer than they are in states further west.

 Municipalities

-Cities in Pennsylvania include Philadelphia, Reading, Lebanon and Lancaster in the southeast, Pittsburgh in the southwest, and the tri-cities of Allentown, Bethlehem, and Easton in the central east, known as the Lehigh Valley.
+Cities in Pennsylvania include Philadelphia, Reading, Lebanon, and Lancaster in the southeast, Pittsburgh in the southwest, and the tri-cities of Allentown, Bethlehem, and Easton in the central east, known as the Lehigh Valley.
 The northeast includes the former anthracite coal mining cities of Scranton, Wilkes-Barre, Pittston, Nanticoke, and Hazleton.
 Erie is located in the northwest.
 State College is located in the central region.
 Williamsport is in the north-central region with York, Carlisle, and the state capital Harrisburg on the Susquehanna River in the east-central region of the state.
 Altoona and Johnstown are in the state's west-central region.

-The state's three most populated cities, in order of size, are Philadelphia, Pittsburgh, and Allentown.
+The state's three-most populated cities, in order of size, are Philadelphia, Pittsburgh, and Allentown.